loda-lang/loda-lang.github.io/list5.markdown

 * [A275906](https://oeis.org/A275906) ([program](/edit/?oeis=275906)): Expansion of (1+x+x^2) / (1-4*x-4*x^2-x^3).
 * [A275910](https://oeis.org/A275910) ([program](/edit/?oeis=275910)): Numbers not congruent to 0, 1 or 8 mod 9.
 * [A275929](https://oeis.org/A275929) ([program](/edit/?oeis=275929)): a(n) = 2*(n-1)! + n + 1.
+* [A275937](https://oeis.org/A275937) ([program](/edit/?oeis=275937)): The number of distinct patterns of the smallest number of unit squares required to enclose n units of area, where corner contact is allowed.
 * [A275970](https://oeis.org/A275970) ([program](/edit/?oeis=275970)): a(n) = 3*2^n + n - 1.
 * [A275973](https://oeis.org/A275973) ([program](/edit/?oeis=275973)): A binary sequence due to Harold Jeffreys.
 * [A275974](https://oeis.org/A275974) ([program](/edit/?oeis=275974)): Partial sums of the Jeffreys binary sequence A275973.